-The sixth coach in CNU women's soccer history, Dan Weiler enters his sixth year at the helm in 2018 with a tremendous start to his coaching career in Newport News.
-In his first five seasons, Weiler has established the Captains as a dominant player in the Capital Athletic Conference, while growing the program's reputation regionally and nationally.
+The sixth coach in CNU women's soccer history, Weiler has been at the helm for a tremendous start to his coaching career in Newport News.
+In his first six seasons, Weiler has established the Captains as a dominant presence in the Capital Athletic Conference while growing the program's reputation regionally and nationally.